danchoi/soywiki/README.markdown

 You can delete a page with `,#`.

+You can create a wiki page directly, without first typing a WikiWord and traversing it, by pressing `,c`.

 Beyond the standard cut and paste, SoyWiki gives you four fast ways of shuttling text from one wiki page to another.